parrisma/gmcp/docs/N8N_GUIDE.md

 **Problem**: Cannot connect to MCP server

 **Solutions**:
-- ✅ Verify gplot MCP server is running: `curl http://localhost:8001/mcp/ping`
+- ✅ Verify gofr-plot MCP server is running: `curl http://localhost:8001/mcp/ping`
 - ✅ Check N8N can reach the server (same network if using Docker)
 - ✅ Use correct URL with trailing slash: `http://localhost:8001/mcp/`